wangdicoder/tiny-ui/components/tag/demo/checkable.md

 `CheckableTag` works like Checkbox, click it to toggle checked state.

-> It obviously also has controlled & uncontrolled mode.
+> It also has controlled & uncontrolled mode.

 ```jsx live
 () => {